-By virtue of the principle of complementarity, the ICC's jurisdiction is intended to come into play only when a State is genuinely unable or unwilling to prosecute alleged war criminals over whom it has jurisdiction.
+By virtue of the principle of complementarity, ICC's the iurisdiction is intended to come into play only when a State is genuinely unable or unwilling to prosecute alleged war criminals over which it has jurisdiction.
 The ICC is thus intended to be a last resort in the event that a State fails or is unable to properly discharge its duty to prosecute with regard to these international crimes.
 This principle is merely intended to serve as a means of bringing about a more effective system of repression aimed at preventing, halting and punishing the most serious international crimes.